FifthSurprise/afreshcup-topics/topics-in-software/microservices.md

   * [How to sleep at night having a cloud service: common Architecture Do's ](https://danielsada.tech/blog/cloud-services-dos/)
   * [Should this be a microservice?](https://www.mikebz.com/2019/12/should-this-be-microservice.html)
   * [Data-Oriented Architecture](https://blog.eyas.sh/2020/03/data-oriented-architecture/) - "In data-oriented architecture, a monolithic data store is the sole source of state in the system, which is being acted on by loosely-coupled, stateless microservices."
+  * [Untangling Microservices, or Balancing Complexity in Distributed Systems](https://vladikk.com/2020/04/09/untangling-microservices/) - Avoiding the distributed big ball of mud

 ### Containerization

   * [A Practical Introduction To Container Terminology](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/) - From Red Hat

 ### Frameworks

   * [Eventide](https://eventide-project.org/) - A full framework for event-sourced autonomous services in Ruby
   * [Rails Event Store](https://railseventstore.org/) - "The open-source implementation of an Event Store for Ruby and Rails"